B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ### Flag 10 - John@Gıthub.com

-Google recon "Github dotless i".
-Authenticate with exported activity.
-Input email with dotless i after authenticating.
+- Research "Github dotless i".

-Authenticate using the b3nac.injuredandroid.QXV0aA activity by using an adb command to invoke the activity.
+- Authenticate using the b3nac.injuredandroid.QXV0aA activity by using an adb command to invoke the activity.

 ```bash
 adb shell am start -n b3nac.injuredandroid/.QXV0aA

 ```

+- Input email with dotless i after authenticating.

 ---

 ### Flag 11 - HIIMASTRING

-First invoke the activity with a deep link so you can access the post form.
-Secondly find the binary in the apk and run strings on the golang binary or run the binary and it will print the flag.
+- First invoke the activity with a deep link so you can access the post form.

 `adb shell am start -W -a android.intent.action.VIEW -d "flag11://"`

+- Secondly find the binary in the apk and run strings on the golang binary or run the binary and the Golang binary will print the flag.

 Binary location is: `res/values/meŉu`

 ---

-### Flag 12 - No flag just complete the exploit
+### Flag 12 - Flag complete after using an PoC apk

-Complete the exploit by using a PoC app, link in my Youtube video.
+Complete the exploit by using a PoC app, an example from my Youtube video.

 ```java